 In the ECE Department the Department Advisory Committee serves as the Capricious Grading Committee (CGC) and will serve as the hearing committee for such cases.
-If a member of the Committee is the instructor who has imposed the penalty, this individual will be replaced by a faculty member chosen by the appropriate Associate Head from either the Undergraduate Curriculum Committee or the Graduate Committee depending on whether the student is an undergraduate or a graduate student.
+If a member of the Committee is the instructor who has imposed the sanction, this individual will be replaced by a faculty member chosen by the appropriate Associate Head from either the Undergraduate Curriculum Committee or the Graduate Committee depending on whether the student is an undergraduate or a graduate student.

 B. Preliminary Procedures

 - The CGC will review these statements to see if a hearing is justified.
-If it is not, the penalty is upheld.
+If it is not, the sanction is upheld.
 The Chair will inform the student and the DEO of this decision.
 The DEO will then inform the appropriate offices.
 If it is determined that a hearing is justified, the Chair will request the instructor to respond in writing to the student's statement.

 C. The Hearing

 - The CGC Chair will schedule a hearing for the appeal and provide adequate notice to the student.
 Both the student and the instructor may be present throughout this session and may present any relevant evidence including testimony by other persons.
 The session will not be open to the public.
 Witnesses other than the student and the instructor may be excluded from the hearing during the testimony of other witnesses.